cnapy-org/CNApy-guide/manuscript.md

 - Consider constraints given by scenario

 Take reaction bounds set by the current scenario into account for all target and desired regions.

+### EMF/MCS Navigation and analysis

+After the computation of EFM or MCS a navigation panel appears below the map.
+With this you can browse through the results, select a subset of the modes/MCS and show some statistics.
+There is also a button for saving the results and one to clear them and close the navigation panel.

+![
+**Mode/MCS Navigation Panel.**
+](https://raw.githubusercontent.com/cnapy-org/CNApy-guide/main/content/images/mode-navigator.png "Mode/MCS Navigation Panel"){#fig:navigator}

+- Select...

+In this text field you can enter a comma-separated list of reaction IDs.
+After pressing "Enter" on the keyboard the subset of modes/MCS is shown in which all specified reactions occur.
+If you prepend a reaction ID with an exclamation mark (e.g. !R1) this means that the specified reaction must not participate in selected the modes/MCS.
+To revert the selection click on the clear button embedded in the text field.

+- Reaction participation

+Calculate the relative participation of each reaction in the currently selected modes/MCS.
+The results are shown in the reaction boxes and the "Flux" column of the reaction list.

+- Size histogram

+Calculate the pathway lengths/number of reactions of the currently selected modes/MCS.
+The result is shown as a size historam in the integrated Jupyter console.

 ### Yield optimization